-Note 1: The floor protection at the back of the stove is limited to the stove's required clearance if such clearance is smaller than 8 inches (203 mm).
+- Note 1: The floor protection at the back of the stove is limited to the stove's required clearance if such clearance is smaller than 8 inches (203 mm). - Note 2: Only required under the horizontal section of the connector.
+Must exceed each side of the connector by at least 2 inches (51 mm).